Psie Pole: History

 Psie Pole is considered to be the site of the 1109 Battle of Hundsfeld between the Poles and the Germans, although the existence of this battle is doubted by historians because it was not mentioned until a century later.

 The local parish church of Saints James and Christopher dates back to the early 13th century, and the settlement was mentioned in medieval Polish documents under its Old Polish name Pzepole (1206) and Psepole (1266).

-During World War II, the Germans established and operated a female subcamp of the Gross-Rosen concentration camp in the district.
+During World War II, the nazi regime established and operated a female subcamp of the Gross-Rosen concentration camp in the district.